Guanxi: In a business context

 The nature of guanxi, however, can also form the basis of patron–client relations.
 As a result, it creates challenges for businesses whose members are obligated to repay favors to members of other businesses when they cannot sufficiently do so.
 In following these obligations, businesses may also be forced to act in ways detrimental to their future, and start to over-rely on each other.
 Members within a business may also start to more frequently discuss information that all members knew prior, rather than try and discuss information only known by select members.
 If the ties fail between two businesses within an overall network built through guanxi, the other ties comprising the overall network have a chance of failing as well.
 A guanxi network may also violate bureaucratic norms, leading to corporate corruption.

 Note that the aforementioned organizational flaws guanxi creates can be diminished by having more efficient institutions (like open market systems that are regulated by formal organizational procedures while promoting competition and innovation) in place to help facilitate business interactions more effectually.

 In East Asian societies, the boundary between business and social lives can sometimes be ambiguous as people tend to rely heavily on their closer relations and friends.
 This can result in nepotism in the workforce being created through guanxi, as it is common for authoritative figures to draw from family and close ties to fill employment opportunities, instead of assessing talent and suitability.
-This practice often prevents the most suitably qualified person being employed for the position.
+This practice often prevents the most suitably qualified person from being employed for the position.
 However, guanxi only becomes nepotism when individuals start to value their interpersonal relationships as ways to accomplish their goals over the relationships themselves.
 When interpersonal relationships are seen in this light, then, it is usually the case that individuals are not viewing their cultivation of prospective business relationships without bias.
 In addition, guanxi and nepotism are distinct in that the former is inherently a social transaction (considering the emphasis on the actual act of building relationships) and not purely based in financial transactions, while the latter is explicitly based in financial transactions and has a higher chance of resulting in legal consequences.
-However, cronyism is less obvious and can lead to low risk sycophancy and empire-building bureaucracy within the internal politics of an organisation.
+However, cronyism is less obvious and can lead to low-risk sycophancy and empire-building bureaucracy within the internal politics of an organisation.

+Guanxi has a bigger impact on leader-subordinate relations in China's state-owned enterprises (SOEs) than in private enterprises.
+This is because evaluation systems in SOEs are generally more subjective than in private enterprises.